olibclarke/optimal-box-size-plotter/README.md

 --line-color        Contour line and label color.
 Default: white.
 --output            Output image filename.
 Default: optimal_box_size_plot.png.
 --dpi               Output image DPI.
 Default: 300.
+--box-size          Shades the region (for a provided box size) that may be affected by CTF aliasing.
 ```

 ## Choosing a box size